petersn86/comsc330-project2025/README.md

 - **Student Name**
 - **Section**

+Software should also be able to find the GPA for different sections

 ### 2. Historical Tracking
 - The system must track if a student has ever appeared on either the **Good List** or the **Work List** in past records.